 Open the programmer and program the POF to the CPLD.
 The CPLD is the first device on the JTAG chain.
-Its device identifier is 5M570ZT100.
+Its device identifier is 5M570ZM100.
 A POF can now be selected by double clicking under the FILE section of the main center window of the corresponding JTAG device.
 A file browser will open.

 The image below shows the FPGA in the chain too.
 However, it won’t be there when you first initially program a new board.
 Notice the check boxes used to program.
-Enable real-time ISP is enabled.
+Ensure real-time ISP is enabled.
 Program/Configure the CFM of the CPLD.
 We don’t need/want to program the UFM of the CPLD.
 Note, If an error occurs where the silicon ID does not match the chip ID and you’re using a USB Blaster II, try instead switching to a USB Blaster I.